e-gineering/metrics-instrumental/README.md

 Instrumental instrumental = new Instrumental("your_api_key");

 // Wrap it in an asynch streamer and send things to Instrumental yourself.
-InstrumentalStreamer streamer = new InstrumentalStreamer(instrumental, Executors.newSingleThreadScheduledExecutor());
+InstrumentalStreamer streamer = new InstrumentalStreamer(instrumental, Executors.newSingleThreadExecutor());
 streamer.notice("Starting up!"); // This will not block for I/O.
 streamer.notice("Really Starting up!", true); // This will block for I/O.